Giftbit/lightrail-client-java/README.md

 # Lightrail Client Library

 Lightrail is a modern platform for digital account credits, gift cards, promotions, and points (to learn more, visit [Lightrail](https://www.lightrail.com/)).
 Lightrail Client Library is a basic library for developers to easily connect with the Lightrail API using Java.
 If you are looking for specific use cases or other languages, check out [related projects](#related-projects).
-For a complete list of all Lightrail libraries and integratios, check out the [Lightrail Integration page](https://github.com/Giftbit/Lightrail-API-Docs/blob/usecases/Integrations.md).
+For a complete list of all Lightrail libraries and integrations, check out the [Lightrail Integration page](https://github.com/Giftbit/Lightrail-API-Docs/blob/usecases/Integrations.md).

 ## Features ##